MahjongRepository/phoenix-logs/README.md

 You can add this command to the cron (for example to run each one hour) and it will add new log ids to the DB.

 # Download log content

 To download log content for already downloaded ids use this command:

 `python main.py -a content -y 2009 -l 50 -t 3`

-Where is `-l` is limit attribute and `-t` is count of threads attribute.
+Where is `-l` is how much items to download and `-t` is count of threads to use.

 It will create N threads and parallel downloads.
-You can choose `-l` and `-t` numbers to download logs ~one minute and add this command to a cron job.
+You can choose that `-l` and `-t` numbers to download logs that will take ~one minute and add this command to a cron job.
-I used `-l 100 -t 3`
+I used `-l 180 -t 5` for my downloads.

+# Data consistency checking

-Sometimes log can't be downloaded by different reasons (e.g., internet connection issues, tenhou server hang).
+Sometimes log content can't be downloaded because of different reasons (e.g., internet connection issues, tenhou server responsibility).

+And sometimes tenhou return for log A content from log B and it causes same log content for different log ids in our db.

+For example for 2009 year (with total 80156 logs) I had ~1500 not downloaded logs and ~800 logs with double content.
+So, ~2.9% of records had issues in the end of downloading process.

-You can force redownloading of these logs with this command:
+To fix these issues run this command:

-`python main.py -a content -y 2009 -l 50 -t 3 -r`
+`python debug.py -y 2009`

+It will detect and add all troubled records to the download queue again and you can redownload them as usual.